nicmarti/cfp-devoxx/README.md

 See redis-sample-dev.conf and redis-sample-prod.conf for 2 valid configuration files for Redis.

-Just to give you an idea and some stats for my Devoxx France Redis database :
+Just to give you an idea and some stats for our Devoxx France 2015 Redis database :

     - Number of Speakers : 946
     - Number of Proposals : 681